 Helping your toddler to entertain himself can help foster both creativity and independence.

-With a lot of gadgets at our disposal, it is common to see your kids get distracted.
+With many gadgets at our disposal, it is common to see your kids get distracted.

 But, when do your kids entertain themselves?
 Your toddler can discover their passion and abilities during solo play.